Supporting the Reintegration of Trafficking Victims in Albania: A Reintegration Guide Series for Practitioners

 Successful reintegration includes:

-opportunities for personal, social and economic development, and
+- opportunities for personal, social and economic development

 Reintegration practitioners play a critical and often lifesaving role in supporting the recovery and reintegration of trafficking victims.
 However, they are often without the practical tools and resources needed to guide their work.
 There is only a very limited body of research on victim reintegration and practitioners often do not have time or access to this research.
 Also lacking is a robust body of tools, resources and guidance to be used in daily work, particularly to address the very many challenges and issues that emerge over the course of recovery and reintegration.